UnknownLvl4/Playwright-Training/README.md

 # Playwright-Training
-Self learning Playwright with some small projects
+Self learning Playwright with some projects